neuraloperator/neuraloperator/doc/source/user_guide/index.rst

 NeuralOperator User Guide
 ===========

-*NeuralOperator* aims to provide you with all the tools to easily use, build and train neural operators for your own applications and learn mapping between function spaces, in PyTorch.
+NeuralOperator provides all the tools you need to easily use, build and train neural operators for your own applications and learn mapping between function spaces, in PyTorch.